Europeans sweep record U.S. offshore wind auction

 The same areas failed to sell at a 2015 auction, reflecting the industry’s changing view of the potential of the United States as a market for offshore wind.

-That dovetails with recent mandates in northeastern U.S. states such as New Jersey, Massachusetts and New York requiring utilities to procure offshore wind energy.
+Equinor said the new lease, combined with the New York lease it already holds, gives it a strong position within reach of important offshore wind markets.

+Vineyard Wind, which is developing a wind farm in a separate lease area off the coast of Martha’s Vineyard, said in a statement that the company was “excited to expand our offshore wind presence in the waters offshore New England.”

-Reporting by Nichola Groom in Los Angeles; Editing by Rosalba O'Brien and Will Dunham
+Reporting by Nichola Groom in Los Angeles; Editing by Rosalba O'Brien, Will Dunham and Jonathan Oatis